apollographql/apollo-client/react-docs/source/simple-example.md

 }
 ```

 Finally, we get to the place that actually displays the items, the `FeedList` component.
 This consumes the `data` prop from Apollo, and maps over it to display list items.
-You can see that thanks to GraphQL, we go the data in exactly the shape that we expected.
+You can see that thanks to GraphQL, we got the data in exactly the shape that we expected.

 ```js
 function FeedList({ data }) {